 Q: What therapeutic modalities do you use with individuals?

 A: My most used approaches include Somatic Relational Therapy, Attachment-Based Therapy, body-centered psychotherapies, Internal Family Systems Therapy, neuroscience, Psychodynamics, mindfulness practices, trauma informed therapies, and Experiential Psychotherapy.
 My work is also influenced by archetypal psychologies and Buddhist psychology.

 Q: What therapeutic modalities do you use with couples?

 A: I most commonly use a Psychobiological Approach to Couples Therapy (PACT), which focuses on three domains: developmental neuroscience, nervous system regulation, and attachment theory.
 I also draw from Internal Family Systems therapy, attachment-based therapies, Emotionally Focused Therapy, and Family Systems theories in couples work.

-Q: How do you work with the body and the nervous system?
+Q: How do you work with the body?

 Q: How do you work with the mind?